 I guess we'd also hope you'd take a turn cooking dinner or stacking the dishwasher, and help keep the shared living areas tidy(ish), as a family member would.

 We are happy to host families with small children.
-Our son is four and we have lots of toys, climbing frames, etc.
+Our son is five and we have lots of toys, climbing frames, etc.

 We are just starting on our permaculture journey, so we can't promise to teach you much about that.
 But you can join in our experiments and learn along with us.